robinhilliard/eagl/README.md

 - Heavy abstraction/wrapping of the Erlang wx library: we want it to be easy to see the correspondence betweeen OpenGL examples in other languages and ours
 - A Shader DSL like Nx
 - A UI layout/component library
+- 3D mesh modelling (leave that to Wings 3D, Blender etc)

 ## Features